nriddiford/svParser/README.md

 ## Browse variants (-d)

+Browse variants using the `-d` flag.
+This cycles through each line of the VCF file, printing an easy-to-read breakdown for each variant.
+Press any key to move to the next variant, or `q` to quit

+#### Examples

 `perl script/sv_parse.1.0.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -d`

-* Browse all variants with su>=5 on X chromosome (-c -f su=5):
+* Browse all variants with su>=5 on X chromosome (-c X -f su=5):

 `perl script/sv_parse.1.0.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -f su=5 -d -c X`

-* Browse all variants within a specific window on X chromosome:
+* Browse all variants within a specific window on X chromosome (-c X:3000000-3500000):

 `perl script/sv_parse.1.0.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -d -c X:3000000-3500000`